spotinst/help/src/docs/elastigroup/tutorials/amazon-ecs/create-cluster-roll.md

 <img src="/elastigroup/_media/create-cluster-roll_1.png" />

 In the pop-up window, select the batch size which will be rolled at the same time.
-The value is percentage of the cluster’s size.
+The value is percentage of the cluster's size.

 <img src="/elastigroup/_media/create-cluster-roll_2.png" />